oat-sa/extension-tao-lti/README.md

 #### Configuration option `config`

-*Description:* specifies a single option as the `adapter` key of the array.
+*Description:* this specifies a single option as the `adapter` key of the array.
 This adapter is to be used to authenticate LTI requests and is retrieved in [FactoryLtiAuthAdapterService](taoLti/models/classes/FactoryLtiAuthAdapterService.php).

 *Possible values of the `adapter` key:*
 * an instance of any class that implements the `common_user_auth_Adapter` interface